ryanquinnnelson/CMU-02718-HW5/README.md

 ```
+bal_designs = []
-for design limit D, set of selected peptides S, and pIC50 value p_min:
+for design limit D, set of selected peptides S in min_designs, and pIC50 value p_min:

 	limit P to peptides with pIC50 > p_min and which are not in S